felixkpt/felixkpt/README.md

-Hello there!
-My name is Felix Biwott @felixkpt
-I’m interested in PHP full stack development.
-I started programming back in 2012 at my first year in campus.
+Hey there! 😄 Felix Biwott, @felixkpt, I'm a 33-year-old web developer and content strategist from Kenya, and currently reside in Nairobi.
+I've long term experience of Full Stack Developer Program in PHP and top frameworks Laravel, CodeIgniter and Magento, and I'm looking to help those that need web development work done, or searching for ideas and management for their next content project.
-I persued barchelor in computer science and graduated 2017 I’m looking to collaborate on any web development project My Facebook contact is facebook.com/felixkpt, Phone: +254726021426
+I’m looking to collaborate on any web development project.
+My Facebook contact is facebook.com/felixkpt, Phone: +254726021426.